Grooming Service for Your Dog

 While it may seem counterintuitive, indoor kittens and cats will still require vaccines, especially the core vaccinations against feline rhinotracheitis, feline calicivirus and feline panleukopenia.

-It’s important to remember that these diseases can be fatal, making complete protection absolutely necessary.
+It’s important to remember that these diseases can be fatal, making complete protection necessary.
 If your curious cat wanders outdoors, ends up in a shelter or comes into contact with another cat, they may be exposed to dangerous diseases.
-Many kittens also contract diseases at a young age before you meet them or even in utero, meaning the possibility of a disease recurring in unprotected cats is always possible.
+Many kittens also contract diseases at a young age, before you meet them or even in utero, meaning the possibility of a disease recurring in unprotected cats is always possible.

-In general, there are very few risks associated with common vaccines.
-It’s possible for your pet to experience a mild reaction at the site of the injection, but more serious side effects are unlikely.
-When caring for a kitten, it’s important to keep them inside until ten days after their final vaccination to ensure they are fully protected.
+What Are the Risks of Vaccination?
+Generally, there are few risks associated with standard vaccines.
+Your pet may experience a mild reaction at the injection site, but more serious side effects are unlikely.
+When caring for a kitten, it’s essential to keep them inside until ten days after their final vaccination to ensure they are fully protected.
 Vaccines are only effective when necessary boosters are given annually.

 If you’d like to arrange vaccinations for your pet, call Port Kennedy Veterinary Hospital now on 08 9524 6644 or visit our contact page for more ways to get in touch.